|

 Working with Flash

 Stage.
 Your main work area is called the Stage.
 This is the area where you will be working with the visual aspects of your project.
 Timeline.
-Like an electronic spreadsheet, the Timeline is set up in rows representing layers and columns representing time by individual frames.
+Like an electronic spreadsheet, the Timeline is set up in rows representing layers and columns and time by individual frames.
 Media Objects.
 Generally media objects resources such as graphics, audio, and sound are imported into the Flash Library.
 Instances of these objects are then dragged onto the Stage as they are needed on particular keyframes.
 Media objects may also be accessed through ActionScripts.
 ActionScript code.
 An object-oriented scripting language is used to add interactions and controls to your project.

 |